tuankhoin/covid-assistant/README.md

 ### Sensory inputs

 The system will take the sensory inputs of the resident to track their health condition, such as:
-* Detect and distinguish coughing sound and shortness of breath, which can be reconised through machine learning.
+* Detect and distinguish coughing sound and shortness of breath, which can be recognized through machine learning.
 * Measure body temperature using infrared camera.
 * Retrieve heartbeat rate through red light sensors.
 * Track respiratory vibration frequency.

 ### Location activity

-Provides prediction and report about location activity such as markets and parks.
-The information will be collected by Google Maps.
+Provides prediction and report activity at locations such as markets and parks.
+The information will be collected via Google Maps.
-It will provide information about if the resident is travelling into a hotspot, or their travelling habit.
-This is to aid when the resident needs to go out for essential reasons like shopping or excercise.
+Provides information if the resident is travelling into a hotspot, or warn due to their travelling habit.
+This is to aid when the resident needs to go out for essential scenarios like shopping or excercise.

 ### Local connection